 Prior to the quarter ended March 31, 2001, we experienced rapid growth and expansion that placed, and may in the future place, a significant strain on our resources.
 Subsequent to the quarter ended March 31, 2001, we incurred unanticipated costs to downsize our operations to a level consistent with the downward forecast in sales.
-Even if we manage the current period of instability effectively, as well as possible expansion in the future, we may make mistakes in restructuring or operating our business such as inaccurate sales forecasting or incorrect material planning.
+These downsizing efforts are not yet fully complete.
+Even if we manage the current period of contraction effectively, as well as possible expansion in the future, we may make mistakes in restructuring or operating our business such as inaccurate sales forecasting or incorrect material planning.
 Any of these mistakes may lead to unanticipated fluctuations in our operating results.
 Our net revenue increased significantly during the last fiscal year.
+From March 31, 2001 to March 31, 2002, the number of our employees decreased from 1,137 to 1,006, due to a reduction in workforce of approximately 10% of our employees conducted in April 2001.
 We cannot assure you that we will continue to achieve a similar pattern of growth in fiscal 2002 or that we will be able to size our operations in accordance with the potential growth or decline of our business in the future.